 Mr. Hickes: Thank you, Mr. Chairman.
-On the ministers opening comments on page 2, the, I will say the third-last full paragraph, right underneath those three little bullet points, it speaks to increasing \$2.15 million to the Wellness Division to, and I quote "To support the development of a new diversity, equity and inclusion strategy."
+On the ministers opening comments on page 2, the, I will say the third-last full paragraph, right underneath those three little bullet points, it speaks to increasing \$2.15 million to the Wellness Division to "support the development of a new Diversity, Equity, and Inclusion Strategy..."
 This strategy is not referenced anywhere else in the ministerial mandate letter.
-Can the minister clarify how this strategy will differ from the Inuit employment strategy?
+Can the minister clarify how this strategy will differ from the Inuit Employment Strategy?
 Thank you, Mr. Chairman.

-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Chairman, and thank you for asking that question.
+(interpretation): Thank you, Mr. Chairman.
+I also thank you for asking that question.
 First off, the Wellness Division is a new division that is being created in the Department of Human Resources and it has been created for the purpose of supporting employee wellness.
 If any employee needs help pertaining to wellness matters within the workplace, this division will support them.
 There will be new PYs created and positions will be moved into this division, the funding for this division has already been allocated.
 Thank you, Mr. Chairman.